 - It is recommended that students set regular weekly schedules and that any changes be discussed ahead of time.
 Please respect these schedules.
 Students have other commitments outside of their internships, such as classes or other jobs.

 - Students should not be expected to work during university breaks (e.g., Spring Break, federal holidays).

 - Students should be reimbursed for any expenses including mileage, tolls, or parking fees incurred while on the job.

-- Please contact Dr. Burns with any questions or concerns about the student.
+- Please contact Prof. Garcia with any questions or concerns about the student.